 - Titles: Titles are the single most visible element of a web page.
-Titles are not only the first thing a user reads when they arrive on a page, they are displayed in the SERPs, and only an effective title will help you make sense of all the efforts you are devoting to SEO.
-Make sure your titles contain a keyword and are short, precise and descriptive.
+Titles are not only the first thing a user reads when they arrive on a page, but they are also displayed in the SERPs, and only an effective title will help you make sense of all the efforts you are devoting to SEO.
+Make sure your titles contain a keyword and are short, precise, and descriptive.

 - Meta Descriptions: Meta descriptions, just like titles, are not just a ranking factor, but they greatly influence the click-through rates.
 Ideal meta descriptions have the following qualities:

 - Short: It is best to keep your Meta Description under 170 characters.
 Anything longer than that is cut to 155 characters when displayed in Google SERPs.